markjprice/tools-skills-net8/README.md

 > **Warning!** Chapters subject to change before publication.

 **Introduction**
-- Chapter 1 Introducing Tools and Skills for .NET Developers [code/Chapter01](code/Chapter01)
+- Chapter 1 Introducing Tools and Skills for .NET [code/Chapter01](code/Chapter01)

 **Tools**
 - Chapter 2 Making the Most of the Tools in your Code Editor: [code/Chapter02](code/Chapter02)